dkormalev/asynqro/README.md

 # Asynqro

- **THIS README IS OBSOLETE AND IS ABOUT OLDER VERSION.
-NEW README FOR GENERIC FAILURE TYPE IS COMING SOON**

-Asynqro is a small library with purpose to make C++/Qt programming easier by giving developers rich  monadic Future API (mostly inspired by Future API in Scala language).
-This library is another implementation of ideas in https://github.com/opensoft/proofseed, but has much cleaner API, refined task scheduling logic and is not tied to any framework.
+Asynqro is a small library with purpose to make C++ programming easier by giving developers rich monadic Future API (mostly inspired by Future API in Scala language).
+This library is another implementation of ideas in https://github.com/opensoft/proofseed (now moved to asynqro usage, for historic purposes check tags before 02/25/19), but has much cleaner API, refined task scheduling logic and is not tied to any framework.

 ### Dependencies
 - **C++17**: tested with Clang7 (travis), GCC8 (travis) and MSVC17 (appveyor)
-- **Qt5** `>= 5.10` (technically even something like 5.6 will work, but some tests use `QThread::create` from 5.10)
 - **CMake** `>= 3.12.0`
 - **GoogleTest**.
 Will be automatically downloaded during cmake phase
 - **lcov**.
 1.13 from github or 1.13-4 from debian is not enough.
 Should contain [1e0df57](https://github.com/linux-test-project/lcov/commit/1e0df571198229b4701100ce5f596cf1658ede4b) commit.
 Used for code coverage calculation, not needed for regular build
+- **Qt5** `>= 5.6`.
+It is not required though and by default asynqro is built without Qt support.
+There is no Qt dependency in library itself, but enabling it brings support for Qt containers and `Future::wait()` becomes guithread-aware.

 Asynqro has two main parts:
 - Future/Promise